mahraz-hasnat/BanglaTextFromImage/README.md

 ## Language : C#

 Bangla text extraction from images using OCR Engine like IronOcr, Google Tesseract.
-- IronOcr-Bangla.cs file must be run in a C#.NET Framework.
+- IronOcr-BanglaEnglish.cs file must be run in a C#.NET Framework.
+- Supports both Bangla and English.